ukparliament/Orchestration/LogicApps/readme.md

 Triggers are scheduled to run every evening although this is dependant on the settings in the code, so is liable to change.

 Photos are read from Parliament's internal SharePoint site.
-This requires taking special measures when deploying the SharePoint connector as valid authenication details must be provided during deplyment.
-Once deplyed this connector can be used without further authenication.
+This requires taking special measures when deploying the SharePoint connector as valid authenication details must be provided during deployment.
+Once deployed this connector can be used without further authenication.
 This authenication requirement also applies to the WebLink connector.
 Processing of items follows the standard pattern - **Get** followed by **Transform**.